csimmon4-fau/prompt-eng/prompt-eng/assigment-report/MY-REPORT-SIMMONS.md

 ---

 ## **Use Case & Justification**
-This study focuses on **automating requirement analysis for a local, privacy-preserving LLM-based redaction tool**.
-The tool is designed to **accurately and efficiently redact names, emails, and other sensitive information from meeting transcripts** while ensuring compliance with privacy and security standards.
+This study focuses on automating requirement analysis for a local, privacy-preserving LLM-based redaction tool.
+The tool is designed to accurately and efficiently redact names, emails, and other sensitive information from meeting transcripts while ensuring compliance with privacy and security standards.

 ### **Why This Problem?**
-- **Privacy regulations require accurate redaction of sensitive data** in meeting transcripts and documents.
+- **Privacy regulations require accurate redaction of sensitive data** in meeting transcripts and other sensitive documents.
 - **Manual redaction is error-prone and inefficient**, making automation critical.
 - **LLMs offer high accuracy but must be privacy-preserving**, ensuring no sensitive data leaks.
 - **Self-reflective prompting can iteratively refine requirement quality** to ensure security, scalability, and efficiency constraints are met.